-1.1.1 The National Planning Policy Framework (NPPF) describes Supplementary Planning Documents (SPDs), in its glossary, as:
+1.1.1 Supplementary Planning Documents (SPDs) are described in the glossary of the National Planning Policy Framework (NPPF) as:

 "Documents which add further detail to the policies in the development plan.
 They can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
 Supplementary planning documents are capable of being a material consideration in planning decisions but are not part of the development plan."